 - Cerebrovascular diseases (i.e., stroke, etc.)

-While there is a link across the board, some specific dental conditions have stronger correlations with specific systemic health problems.
-For example, there’s a strong connection between periodontitis and diabetes and a significant correlation between tooth loss and cerebrovascular disease.
+While there is a link across the board, some specific dental conditions have stronger associations with specific systemic health problems.
+For example, there’s a strong association between periodontitis and diabetes and between tooth loss and cerebrovascular disease.

 And although thousands of studies have already supported this link between systemic disease and dental disease, the underlying mechanism was still unclear as recently as 2019.
 Thus, the new research from the dental faculty at the University of Toronto is truly groundbreaking.